CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance

 \subsection{Layout Aligned Image Generation}

-After obtaining the layouts $\mathbb{L}$, our objective is to generate images that respect the layout.
-Layout grounded diffusion methods often suffer from attribute leakage in such scenarios \cite{dahary2024bounded,dahary2025decisive}, leading to correct object counts but compromised image quality (\Cref{fig:issues}(b)).
-To address this, we draw inspiration from multi-turn image generation \cite{cheng2024theatergen}, and instead of generating all object instances in a single pass, we adopt an iterative strategy -- generating one instance at a time while preserving the texture using the previously generated content.
-This approach mitigates attention leakage into some other cases and ensures clearer separation of individual objects, even under occlusion.
+After obtaining the layouts $\mathbb{L}$, the goal is to generate images that faithfully follow the specified arrangement.
+However, layout-grounded diffusion models commonly exhibit attribute leakage~\cite{dahary2024yourself,dahary2025decisive}, yielding correct counts but degraded visual quality (\Cref{fig:issues}(b)).
+To address this, we take inspiration from multi-turn image generation~\cite{cheng2024theatergen} and avoid generating all instances in a single pass.
+Instead, we adopt an iterative strategy that synthesizes one object at a time while preserving texture by conditioning on the previously generated content.
+This sequential process reduces attention leakage and maintains clear separation between objects, even under occlusion.

+\myparagraph{Layout Aligned Attention Masking} Given the object layouts $\mathbb{L}$ and prompt description $P_d$, we aim to ground the layout with the text to generate images with accurate instance counts.
+Since layouts are discrete spatial arrangements, we project them into a continuous space using a layout encoder.

+{Following \cite{lian2023llm}, we adapt GLIGEN\cite{li2023gligen} adapter (denoted by $\mathbb{E}$), which encodes each per-instance layout boxes $l_i \in \mathbb{L}$ into latent tokens $Q_i = \mathbb{E}(l_i)$ where $Q_{i} \in \mathbb{R}^{D}$.
+The full set of embeddings is represented as $Q = \{Q_1, \ldots, Q_N\}$ Since GLIGEN was built on top of SD\cite{elegantthemes2023stable}, each layout token $Q_i$ has same dimensions $D$ as the intermediate latents of U-Net based diffusion models.} {These tokens are injected into the Diffusion U-Net via GLIGEN's gated self-attention mechanism in a training-free manner, conditioning the denoising process on the layouts.
+During denoising, the U-Net's cross-attention layers compute spatial attention between the latent feature map infused with the layout embeddings and the text embedding of~$P_d$ to obtain cross-attention feature $A_{cross}$ thereby grounding the features with the textual description.}